Saucunk: Catholic mission, 1757

 In July, 1757, Jesuit Father Claude Francis Virot founded a Catholic mission at Saucunk, and was joined for a brief period by Father Pierre Joseph Antonie Rouboud.
 The Lenape Chief Pakanke, known for his dislike of missionaries, reportedly became jealous of Virot's influence over the community, however, and the Jesuit was forced to leave after Fort Duquesne was captured by the British in November, 1758.
 Virot is known as the only Jesuit who ever attempted to found a mission on the upper Ohio River.

 Visit by Christian Frederick Post, 1758

-Moravian priest Christian Frederick Post visited Saucunk when on his mission to the Lenape in the summer and autumn of 1758.
-He found the tribals there hostile towards him due to Post arriving from the Thirteen Colonies, as they believed that the British were planning to take control of Lenape territory.
+Moravian missionary Christian Frederick Post visited Saucunk in the summer and autumn of 1758.
+He found the people there hostile towards him, as they believed that the British were planning to take control of Lenape territory.
 Post writes: